 “Don’t forget to exercise every day.
 If you’ve had a sedentary lifestyle, start with a 10-15 minute walk and gradually increase it to 40 minutes daily.
 Exercise helps you build the stamina that is required to go through labour” sums up Dr. Swati.

 Find someone who can be with you throughout your time in the labour room.
-For many women this partner is their husband, but it could be anyone else who understands you and who you trust.
-This partner should attend a class on how he or she could support you during labour – by massaging you, helping you with labour exercises, and providing the emotional support and encouragement that you may need.
+For many women this partner is their husband, but it could be anyone else who you trust.

 Women’s bodies are designed to give birth.
 Trust your instincts to guide you through your labour.
 Do your labour exercises, practice deep breathing, and focus on the baby.

-For generations births took place in homes, with support from family members.
-Unless there are complications, a well-prepared mom should expect to go through labour without any complications… she should go by her instinct.
+For generations births took place in homes with support from family members.
+Most well-prepared women should expect to go through labour without any complications.

 Normal birth is normal and all healthy women with an uncomplicated pregnancy deserve to have one.